ShadowMitia/algorithm-archive/contents/flood_fill/flood_fill.md

 When I was making a terminal game, I thought of creating an animation that was just flood fill in disguise.
 When I decided to play minesweeper or Go with my girlfriend, flood fill was used in both!

-Flood fill is probably most commonly known as the "Bucket Fill" application in most art programs {{ "gimp_bucket" | cite }}.
+Flood fill is probably most commonly known as the "Bucket Fill" application in most art programs {{#cite gimp_bucket}}.
 It's usually indicated by an icon that looks like a bucket and is known to fill in any enclosed area, as shown below:

 <p>